-For further information about my upcoming murder mystery Detached, this page has important details.
-It provides insights and key facets (without any spoilers!) to give you a more in-depth understanding of my novel.
+For further information about my murder mystery Detached (Running Wild Press), this page has important details.
+It provides insights and key aspects (without any spoilers!) to provide a more in-depth understanding of this novel, which I’m so happy to share with you.

 Detached takes place in the Chicago suburb of Riverton, Illinois and explores how three very different women respond to a brutal murder that personally impacts their daily lives.
 The shocking homicide is revealed after a chimney fire erupts one evening in the townhome community where these neighbors reside.
 Through viewpoints that alternate between Wanda Lindstrom, Charlotte Murray, and Marcy Seele, this story of secrets, violence, and emotional horror unfolds.
 Alongside the trauma of learning the victim’s identity, each heroine reflects upon her distinct relationship with this controversial individual, constantly feeling an awful mixture of both frightened dread and deep concern.